kul-tanvi19/Walmart-Sales-Analysis/README.md

     Conducting exploratory data analysis to address all the questions listed above.

 ## Data Analysis
-SQL Server is used for EDA process.
+SQL Server is used for the EDA process.
+After that the cleaned data is then exported to excel for visualisation purposes.